Barker-Quantitative-Trading/Backtesting/docs/schema.md

 # Market Data Database Schema

 This document describes the database schema used for storing market data, user information, and other application data.
-The schema is implemented code is in `getting_started_PSQL.md`.
+The schema implementation code is in `getting_started_PSQL.md`.

 ---